Arafa-Tech-Foundation/.github/CONTRIBUTING.md

 # Contributing to Arafa Tech Foundation

-Thank you for considering contributing to the frontend of Arafa Tech Foundation!
+Thank you for considering contributing to Arafa Tech!
 We welcome any contributions that will help us and achieve our mission of advancing technology education in underprivileged communities.

 ## Guidelines
 Please follow these guidelines when contributing to the project:

 - Follow the existing coding style and conventions
-- Write clear and concise commit messages
+- Write clear and concise commit messages (MUST USE THIS CONVENTION https://gitmoji.dev/)
 - Include tests with any new features or bug fixes
 - Ensure that your code works on all supported platforms and browsers
 - Create a separate branch for each feature or bug fix